woocommerce/woocommerce-admin/readme.txt

 == 1.8.3 1/5/2021 ==

-- Fix: Fix lacking support for Array.prototype.flat #5987
+- Fix: Compile the debug module so it can be used in older browsers like IE11. #5987

 == 1.8.2 12/22/2020 ==